bcgsc/biobloom/README.md

       --fq               Output categorized reads in Fastq files.
       --chastity         Discard and do not evaluate unchaste reads.
-      --no-chastity      Do not discard unchaste reads. [default] -l  --length_cutoff=N  Discard reads shorter that the cutoff N. [0] -v  --version          Display version information.
+      --no-chastity      Do not discard unchaste reads. [default] -l, --file_list=N      A file of list of file pairs to run in parallel.
+  -v  --version          Display version information.
   -h, --help             Display this dialog.
-Advanced options:
-  -m, --min_hit=N        Minimum Hit Threshold Value.
-The absolute hit number
+  -I, --interval         the interval to report file processing status [10000000] Advanced options:
-                         needed over initial tiling of read to continue.
-Higher values decrease runtime but lower sensitivity.[0] -r, --streak=N         The number of hit tiling in second pass needed to jump Several tiles upon a miss.
+  -r, --streak=N         The number of hits tiling in second pass needed to jump
+                         Several tiles upon a miss.
 Small values decrease runtime but decrease sensitivity.
-[3] -o, --min_hit_only     Use only initial pass filtering to evaluate reads.
-Fast but low specificity, use only on long reads (>100bp).
-  -c, --ordered          Use ordered filtering.
-Order of filters matters
-                         (filters listed first have higher priority).
+[3] -c, --ordered          Use ordered filtering.
+Order of filters matters (filters listed first have higher priority).
 Only taken advantage of when k-mer sizes and number of hash functions are the same.
-  -d, --stdout_filter=N  Outputs all matching reads to stdout for the specified
+  -d, --stdout_filter    Outputs all matching reads to stdout for the first
-                         filter.
-N is the filter ID without file extension.
+                         filter listed by -f.
 Reads are outputed in fastq, and if paired will output will be interlaced.
+Options for multi index bloom filters:
+  -D, --delta            Max Number of matches between second best hit and best
+                         hit before it is considered significantly matching to best hit (not a multimatch).
+[0] -G, --max_group        Max groups size when using collision ids. [inf] -a, --allowed_miss=N   Allowed misses in a bloom filter query, only works for miBFs.[0]
+Report bugs to <cjustin@bcgsc.ca>.
 ```

 ### A. How can distinguish between organisms that share lots of k-mer content?